Best Frontend Frameworks of 2021

 When not to use React?

-Angular is one of the popular front-end frameworks whose source language is TypeScript.
+Angular is one of the best web frontend frameworks whose source language is TypeScript.
 It is mainly a modified version of AngularJS and developed by Google.

-It is a component-based framework and offers two-way data-binding.
-Due to this two-way data binding feature, there is an instant synchronization between model and view components, which means any change in the model gets reflected in view and inversely.
+It is a component-based framework and offers 2 way data-binding.
+Due to this feature, there is an instant synchronization between model and view components, which means any change in the model gets reflected in view and inversely.

 Angular utilizes a hierarchical dependency injection system with the help of declarations, constructor functions, and providers.